Barnes & Thornburg: 2020 election fraud controversy

 On June 3, 2021, an attorney at Barnes & Thornburg filed a lawsuit in the United States District Court for the District of Minnesota on behalf of Michael Lindell, the CEO of My Pillow, in which the firm alleged that the 2020 election was fraudulent due to the hacking of voting machines.
 The firm specifically alleged that there is evidence "showing voting machines were manipulated to affect outcomes in the November 2020 general election," despite claims that the 2020 Election was stolen from President Trump being widely discredited.
 In the complaint, Barnes & Thornburg claimed that the phrase "the Big Lie," which Dominion referred to in its own lawsuit against Mike Lindell in the United States District Court for the District of Columbia, was a term coined by Adolf Hitler in Mein Kampf.
 On June 4, 2021, Barnes & Thornburg announced that the partner who had signed onto the lawsuit had avoided internal authorization procedures and was no longer with the firm, and that it would be withdrawing as counsel on the suit.

 Practice areas

-Barnes & Thornburg has practice areas in healthcare law, environmental law, and construction law, intellectual property, international trade, white collar, government relations and some niche specialties such as aviation law.
+Barnes & Thornburg has practice areas in healthcare law, environmental law, and construction law, intellectual property, international trade law, white collar criminal defense, government relations and some niche specialties such as aviation law.
 By expanding through mergers, they have acquired practice groups from other firms in the fields of labor and employment, intellectual property, and estate planning.